airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

     program fully robust.

-The last item is the one we are interested in here. *It takes a lot of time and effort to develop robustrobust programs.* More so than people usually guess, including experienced programmers.
+The last item is the one we are interested in here. *It takes a lot of time and effort to develop robust programs.* More so than people usually guess, including experienced programmers.
 Programmers get so focused on simply solving the problem at hand that they fail to look at the possible side issues.

 In the `toupper` program, we do not have any course of action if the file the user selects does not exist.
 The program will go ahead and try to work anyway.
 It doesn't report any error message so the user won't even know that they typed in the name wrong.
 Let's say that the destination file is on a network drive, and the network temporarily fails.
-The operating system is returning a status codestatus code to us in *%eax*, but we aren't checking it.
+The operating system is returning a status code to us in *%eax*, but we aren't checking it.
 Therefore, if a failure occurs, the user is totally unaware.
 This program is definitely not robust.
 As you can see, even in a simple program there are a lot of things that can go wrong that a programmer must contend with.

 In a large program, it gets much more problematic.
-There are usually many more possible error conditionserror conditions than possible successful conditions.
+There are usually many more possible error conditions than possible successful conditions.
 Therefore, you should always expect to spend the majority of your time checking status codes, writing error handlers, and performing similar tasks to make your program robust.
-If it takes two weeks to develop a program, it will likely take at least two more to make it robustrobust.
+If it takes two weeks to develop a program, it will likely take at least two more to make it robust.
 Remember that every error message that pops up on your screen had to be programmed in by someone.

 Some Tips for Developing Robust Programs
 ----------------------------------------

 ### User Testing

-Testingtesting is one of the most essential things a programmer does.
+Testing is one of the most essential things a programmer does.
 If you haven't tested something, you should assume it doesn't work.
 However, testing isn't just about making sure your program works, it's about making sure your program doesn't break.
 For example, if I have a program that is only supposed to deal with positive numbers, you need to test what happens if the user enters a negative number.
 Or a letter.
 Or the number zero.
 You must test what happens if they put spaces before their numbers, spaces after their numbers, and other little possibilities.
 You need to make sure that you handle the user's data in a way that makes sense to the user, and that you pass on that data in a way that makes sense to the rest of your program.
 When your program finds input that doesn't make sense, it needs to perform appropriate actions.
 Depending on your program, this may include ending the program, prompting the user to re-enter values, notifying a central error log, rolling back an operation, or ignoring it and continuing.

 Not only should you test your programs, you need to have others test it as well.
 You should enlist other programmers and users of your program